arisng/webuxui-demo/demos/scoped-view-transitions/README.md

-# Scoped View Transitions Demo
+# Mobile Scoped View Transitions Demo

-This demo showcases the Scoped View Transitions API, a new CSS feature in Chrome 140+ that allows for simultaneous, isolated animations within specific DOM subtrees.
+This demo showcases Scoped View Transitions in a realistic mobile social media feed scenario, highlighting simultaneous, isolated animations for individual posts and navigation.

 ## Features

-- **Scoped Transitions**: Each section (nav, sidebar, content, footer) has its own transition scope with unique animations.
+- **Mobile-First Design**: Responsive layout optimized for mobile devices with touch-friendly interactions.
+- **Social Feed Simulation**: Mock social media posts that update independently with scoped transitions.
+- **Individual Post Updates**: Each post card transitions uniquely when interacted with (like, comment, share).
+- **Bottom Navigation**: Tab switching with smooth scoped transitions.
-- **Simultaneous Animations**: Multiple transitions can run at the same time without interfering, showcasing isolation.
+- **Simultaneous Isolation**: Multiple posts can update at the same time without interference.
-- **Impressive Effects**: Bounce slides, rotations, scaling, and flips for a dynamic demo.
-- **Progressive Enhancement**: Falls back to manual opacity transitions if the API is not supported.
+- **Progressive Enhancement**: Falls back to manual opacity fades if the API is not supported.

 ## Setup